 Driveways in urban development's with barrier style curbs will require curb (and sidewalk, where applicable) letdowns to Municipal Standards.
-Driveways located on corner lots shall be no closer than 7.0 metres from the lot corner nearest the intersection as measured from the beginning of curb or end of curb.
+Driveways located on corner lots shall be no closer than 7.0 metres from the beginning (or end) point of the curb return at the intersection.
 All urban residential driveways will have a minimum travelled width of 4.0 metres.
 Maximum driveway width shall be 6.0m.
-No more than one access per lot is permissible unless the Director of Engineering is satisfied that sufficient frontage and safety considerations have been addressed.
+No more than one access per lot is permissible unless the General Manager, Engineering is satisfied that sufficient frontage and safety considerations have been addressed.
 Driveway access may be restricted to right in right out where median islands, traffic circles, roundabouts, pedestrian crossings prohibit full access.
 Driveways shall have a durable, dust-free hard surface of asphalt, concrete, bricks, pavers or other similar material excluding gravel or slag.